Laboratory Hazardous Waste Management and Disposal Manual

 - Each radioisotope laboratory should establish one location for the consolidation of radioactive waste.
 The location of the radioactive waste consolidation area(s) should be clearly identified.

-- Any form of shielding material used around a designated waste consolidation location must be designed, constructed and used in such a way that allows access by the EHS staff.
+- Any form of shielding material used around a designated waste consolidation location must be designed, constructed and used in such a way that allows access by the EPS staff.

 |Radioactive waste should not be stored beneath any working area, whether or not this is used for work with radioisotopes.
 Radioactive waste should not be stored in the vicinity of personnel who do not work with radioactive materials.|